-Slides from the majority of sessions will be made available on Canvas after the sessions, however some guest speakers may not provide their slides.
+Slides from the majority of sessions will be made available on Canvas afterwards, however some guest speakers will not provide their slides.
 The content of lectures and all teaching material is the intellectual property of the College and/or the writer/speaker and must not be shared with anyone outside the College or used to inform the creation of teaching material for other institutions.
 Any infringement will be taken very seriously by the College and may result in future action.

-Online lectures and seminars are usually recorded and are uploaded to Canvas for students to view.
+Online lectures and seminars are usually recorded and uploaded to Canvas for students to view.